microsoft/PSRule/docs/creating-your-pipeline.md

     ```

 !!!
 Tip
-    In some cases it may be nessessary to set `Repository.BaseRef` to the default branch of your repository.
+    In some cases it may be necessary to set `Repository.BaseRef` to the default branch of your repository.
     By default, PSRule will detect the default branch of the repository from the build system environment variables.

   [8]: concepts/PSRule/en-US/about_PSRule_Options.md#inputignoreunchangedpath